Manfred Freiherr von Killinger: Organisation Consul and Erzberger's killing

-By 1920, Killinger became a leader in the Organisation Consul.
+Killinger belonged to the antisemitic organization, Deutschvölkischer Schutz- und Trutzbund.
+By 1920, he also became a leader in the Organisation Consul.
 As such, he helped to plan the murder of Matthias Erzberger, former Minister of Finance, who had become a target as early as 1918, when he had signed his name to the Armistice of Compiègne.
 He personally supervised the way in which Heinrich Tillessen and Heinrich Schulz, the people charged with assassinating Erzberger (both members of the Germanenorden), carried out their task.
 He is also alleged to have masterminded the 1922 murder of Foreign Minister Walther Rathenau.

 The murder provoked a series of street rallies called by the Social Democrats and the Independent Social Democrats, who were joined by the Communists.
 In parallel, the far right press equated Killinger's squad with Wilhelm Tell and Charlotte Corday.

 In August, the Joseph Wirth cabinet and President Friedrich Ebert advanced legislation giving Minister of the Interior Georg Gradnauer the power to ban anti-republican organizations.
 This caused an uproar in Bavaria, which was then ruled by the right-wing People's Party-led coalition of Gustav Ritter von Kahr, who accused Wirth of favoring the Left.
 The dispute became entangled with that over Bavaria's long-standing state of emergency, which the federal government, unlike the Bavarian officials, wanted to see abolished.
 The crisis ended in September, when Kahr lost the support of his own party and resigned.

 Facing trial over his implication in the murder as Tillessen and Schulz escaped to Hungary, Killinger was acquitted by an Offenburg court in mid-June 1925 (after the end of World War II, Schulz and Tillessen were sentenced to prison terms).
-He became a high level functionary in the Organization Consul and Wikingbund.
+He became a high level functionary in the Organization Consul and the Viking League.
 Around 1924, he was also involved in secret rearmament program, by setting up an enterprise in the Spanish locality of Etxebarria, and secretly experimenting with submarines.